 The Uncomfortable Truth

 The AI market in 2026 proved something uncomfortable: training frontier models isn't as expensive as Big Tech claimed.
-The "moat" was always more about marketing than mathematics.
+I'd argue the moat was always more about marketing than mathematics — but I'm aware that's a convenient narrative for anyone not spending billions on compute.

 DeepSeek showed you can match GPT-4 performance with $6 million and smart engineering.
 Open source models caught up to proprietary ones.
 Prices crashed 90% in twelve months.